 Why a video camera inspection is the first step in fixing your plumbing problems

+Video camera inspection is an integral tool for plumbers.
 Every plumbing problem deserves a solid troubleshooting effort.
 However, if you’ve got a slow draining toilet, a floor drain that just won’t take any more water or a sink that’s backed up and now completely off limits, you can’t afford any guesswork – you need to get to the bottom of the problem immediately.
-This is where a video camera inspection becomes an integral tool for plumbers.
+This is where video pipe inspection comes to the rescue.

 What’s causing the blockage?